Who we are and how to contact us

 Information we collect to comply with legal obligations

 We collect and store information to be able to comply with legal obligations (including those imposed by virtue of applicable commercial, tax and anti-money laundering laws) as well as any regulatory obligations and to respond to requests and comply with requirements from public authorities.

 Who we share your personal data with

-We use G Suite for exchanging email and for storing and managing documents and customer data.
-We instructed Google through their data region policy to restrict storing primary data (Gmail, Drive, Calendar, etc.) including backups to the European Economic Area.
+We use Google Workspace for exchanging email and for storing and managing documents and customer data.

 We share data with public authorities to comply with legal obligations (including those imposed by virtue of applicable commercial, tax and anti-money laundering laws) as well as any regulatory obligations and to respond to requests.